Workflow Series: Email Delegation for Assistants, Leaders, and More.

 The big difference is the shared addresses nature.
 In this configuration, the assistant can see all incoming emails but cannot reply as the owner (ceo@acme.com), only as themself (assistant@acme.com).

 In this case, the owner imports a private account.
 Here, email sharing is done automatically through rules.
-This modality of delegation is essential when the content of some emails is private and can’t be seen by the assistant.
+This configuration of delegation is essential when the content of some emails is private and can’t be seen by the assistant.

 The owner (ceo@acme.com) can create rules to share only some emails with the assistant (assistant@acme.com) and keep the rest private.